vibbits/training-material/topics/metagenomics/tutorials/OTU_creation/tutorial.md

 title: "02 OTU creation using LotuS"

 questions:
-  - "How to get started in R and RStudio?"
+  - "How to use the LotuS pipeline?"

 objectives:
-  - "get familiar with the basic R syntax"
+  - "learn how to create a genus abundance tablei with LotuS"
+  - "learn what information is needed in the experiment annotation file"
+  - "learn how to apply quality filters with sdm"
-  - "learn how to use the help system in R"
+  - "learn how to demultiplex the raw data files"
+  - "learn how to execute LotuS pipeline"
-  - "learn how to define variables"
+  - "learn how to assign various taxonomies"

 time_estimation: "60m"

 key_points:
-  - "We showed how to install and load packages"
-  - "We showed how to access the help system"
+  - "We showed how to use the LotuS pipeline with 454 and Miseq raw data"
-  - "We showed how to set the folder to work in"
+  - "We showed how to assign taxonomies to output of LotuS pipeline"
-  - "We showed how to define variables"
-  - "We showed how to write a script"
+  - "We showed how to create a genus abundance table"

 contributors:
   - hildebra